 Scoring Zone didn't come out of a boardroom or a Silicon Valley startup incubator.
 It came from frustration — the kind you feel standing on a practice green with a bucket of balls and absolutely no idea whether you're getting better.

-The founder of Scoring Zone is a 45-year-old golfer who plays off a 3 handicap.
-He's been playing for decades.
+Scoring Zone was founded by Stephen Pickering, a 45-year-old golfer who plays off a 3 handicap.
+He's been playing for decades — and from the age of 16 to 25 he competed in the biggest amateur tournaments all over Ireland.
 He reads the greens well, has a decent swing, and can flight a wedge into most pins.
 But for years, his short game practice looked the same as everyone else's: chip a pile of balls toward a flag, roll some putts at a hole, maybe try a few bunker shots if the mood struck.
 Then pack up and leave.

 Sound familiar?
 There was never a score.
 Never a baseline.
 Never a way to know whether today's session was better than last week's.
 He'd spend 45 minutes at the short game area and walk away with nothing but a vague feeling — "that felt okay" or "those weren't great."
 No data.
 No structure.
 No accountability.